 The Doc smiled.
 "What pain?"

-If you are physically dependent on your pain medications and question, "can my doctor refuse to prescribe you your pain medication" please call us.
-There are a lot of people out there who are taking this leap.
-You, too, might be amazed at the taste of freedom that John enjoys.
+If you have a Substance Use dDisorder or are physically dependent on your pain medications and question, "can my doctor refuse to prescribe you your pain medication" please call our Richmond, VA office or another Coleman Institute location near you.

 Joan Shepherd, FNP